-Christiaan R. de Vries†, Claude E. Monken†‡, Edmund C. Lattime†‡.
-Department of Microbiology and Molecular Genetics, UMDNJ-Robert Wood Johnson Medical School, New Brunswick, NJ; †The Cancer Institute of New Jersey, New Brunswick, NJ; ‡Department of Surgery, UMDNJ-Robert Wood Johnson Medical School, New Brunswick, NJ.
+Christiaan R. de Vries^{1,3}, Claude E. Monken^{2,3}, Edmund C. Lattime^{1,2,3}

+1Department of Microbiology and Molecular Genetics, UMDNJ-Robert Wood Johnson Medical School, New Brunswick, NJ; 2Department of Surgery, UMDNJ-Robert Wood Johnson Medical School, New Brunswick, NJ; 3The Cancer Institute of New Jersey, New Brunswick, NJ

 The goal of cancer vaccination is to develop a tumor-specific immune response capable of overcoming immune escape mechanisms that induce systemic anergy.
 Our studies have demonstrated an overlapping repertoire of immune escape mechanisms in models of murine bladder (MB49) and breast tumors.
-Orthotopic growth of a syngeneic HER2/neu-overexpressing mammary carcinoma in FVB mice developed in our laboratory (NBT1) is associated with an increase in Gr1 + CD11b + myeloid derived suppressor cells (MDSCs) in both the tumor microenvironment and systemically.
-VVneu and VVGMCSF are recombinant vaccinia viruses produced in our laboratory which encode HER2/neu and GM-CSF, respectively.
+Orthotopic growth of a syngeneic HER2/neu-overexpressing mammary carcinoma in FVB mice developed in our laboratory (NBT1) is associated with an increase in Gr1+CD11b+ myeloid derived suppressor cells (MDSCs) in both the tumor microenvironment and systemically.
+VVneu and VVGMCSF are recombinant vaccinia viruses produced in our laboratory which encode HER2/ neu and GM-CSF, respectively.
 In naïve FVB mice, vaccination subcutaneously or into the mammary fatpad with the combination of VVneu and VVGMCSF resulted in a similar increase in the HER2/neu-specific systemic and local CTL response, as measured by cytolytic activity of restimulated systemic (splenic) and vaccination-site draining lymph node (VDN) effectors and HER2/neu-specific MHC Class I tetramer flow cytometry.
 Orthotopic growth of NBT1 in untreated FVB mice failed to induce a systemic anti-tumor CTL response.
 When VVneu and VVGMCSF were injected, along with Keyhole Limpet Hemocyanin (KLH), directly into the tumor or subcutaneously in the contralateral side of NBT1-bearing mice, only vaccination into the tumor microenvironment resulted in a statistically significant increase in CTL activity and regression of NBT1.
 Moreover, the percentage of systemic MDSCs decreased in mice that received vaccination into the tumor microenvironment, while remaining stable in mice treated with contralateral subcutaneous vaccine.
 These results demonstrate a dual role of the tumor microenvironment in both promoting systemic anergy against HER2/neu and providing an effective vaccination site that allows a reversal of tumor-specific anergy.
 The studies also demonstrate that immunization with antigen-encoding recombinant poxvirus vaccines into the tumor microenvironment, but not systemically, can be effective in reversing MDSC-associated anergy.

-Key Words: Cancer vaccine, Myeloid derived suppressor cell, Tumor microenvironment.
+Key Word: Cancer vaccine, Myeloid derived suppressor cell, Tumor microenvironment.